SAP-samples/abap-cmis-client-sample/README.md

 | zcl_append_content_stream | Shows how to append a content-stream.
 For non-versioned repository, call append content-stream directly after create document. |

 #### Note:
-1. When a Communication Arrangement is created for SAP_COM_0668, a Communication System 'ZSAP_COM_0668' is created internally.
+1. When a Communication Arrangement for SAP_COM_0668,  is created, an internal Communication System named 'ZSAP_COM_0668' is created.
 2. Actions like creating a major version, append content-stream,etc, will be supported only by certain repositories.
 Please consult with your repository vendor.
-3. The classes CL_CMIS_CLIENT_FACTORY and IF_CMIS_CLIENT talks directly to the SDI service instance.
+3. The classes CL_CMIS_CLIENT_FACTORY and IF_CMIS_CLIENT talks directly to the Document Management Service, Integration Option service instance.
 The api calls are metered by the service-instance.
-4. By design, only one instance of SDI is connected to one ABAP-BTP instance.
+4. By design, only one instance of Document Management Service, Integration Option service instance connected to one SAP BTP ABAP instance.
-5. You can update the Communication Scenario to connect it with a new instance.
+5. You can update the Communication Scenario to connect it with a new Document Management Service, Integration Option service instance.

 ## Known Issues

 ## How to obtain support

-[Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.
+[Create an issue](https://github.com/SAP-samples/abap-cmis-client-sample/issues) in this repository if you find a bug or have questions about the content.
 You can also create an incident with the component BC-SRV-MCM-SER or BC-CP-CF-SDM-INT.

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).